linnykoleh/WickiUp/AWS/src/main/java/aws/developer/certschool/certschool_1.md

 http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html

-Server-side encryption is about protecting data at rest.
+"Server-side encryption is about protecting data at rest.
 Server-side encryption with Amazon S3-managed encryption keys (SSE-S3) employs strong multi-factor encryption.
 Amazon S3 encrypts each object with a unique key.
 As an additional safeguard, it encrypts the key itself with a master key that it regularly rotates.
-Amazon S3 server-side encryption uses one of the strongest block ciphers available, 256-bit Advanced Encryption Standard (AES-256), to encrypt your data.
+Amazon S3 server-side encryption uses one of the strongest block ciphers available, 256-bit Advanced Encryption Standard (AES-256), to encrypt your data."

 ---